bmeurant/technical-docs/software-architecture/architectural-styles/layered.md

     * **The "Sinkhole" Anti-Pattern:** A common pitfall is when layers become mere pass-throughs that add no value (e.g., a Business Logic Layer that only calls the Data Access Layer without performing any logic).
 This adds unnecessary complexity and boilerplate without providing any benefit.
     * **Performance Overhead:** In a strictly layered architecture, each request must pass through multiple layers, which can introduce latency.
 This is a trade-off for maintainability.
     * **Monolithic Nature:** Traditionally, all layers are deployed as a single unit, which can lead to the challenges of a [[monolithic]] architecture (e.g., coarse-grained scaling, risky deployments).
-    * **Risk of "Leaky" Abstractions:** It can be difficult to prevent details from lower layers (like database-specific exceptions) from "leaking" into higher layers, which violates the separation of concerns.
+    * **Risk of "Leaky" Abstractions:** It can be difficult to prevent details from lower layers (like database-specific exceptions) from "leaking" into higher layers, which violates the [[soc|separation of concerns]].

 ---